AnirudhRahul/opsuServer/README.md

 Create a .env file to specify the PORT variable

-Add a file named ssl.key(with your private ssl key) and a file named ssl.cert(with your ssl certificate) in the same dir a index.js
+Add a file named ssl.key(with your private ssl key) and a file named ssl.crt(with your ssl certificate) in the same dir a index.js